Azure/azureml-examples/CONTRIBUTING.md

 - directories under `tutorials` must be words separated by hyphens
 - directories under `workflows` must be one of [`train`, `deploy`, `score`, `dataprep`] - directories under are organized by ML tool
 - job definition file(s) under `workflows` must contain `job` in the name
-- tutorial workflows (and workflow files) use the naming convention `run-tutorial-*initials*`, where *initials* is the initials of the words
+- tutorial workflows (and workflow files) use the naming convention `tutorial-*initials*`, where *initials* is the initials of the words
 - `experiment_name` = "logical-words-example|tutorial" e.g. "hello-world-tutorial"
 - `compute_name` = "compute-defined-in-setup-workspace.py" e.g. "gpu-K80-2"